18F/gcp-appengine-template/README.md

     [few frameworks](https://cloud.google.com/appengine/docs/flexible/).
     Be sure you use a supported version of the framework.
-  * You will need to customize the `.circleci/config.yml` file to remove the example apps and add yours in.  **This is the core of automation in this project.**
+  * You will need to customize the `.circleci/config.yml` file to remove the example apps and add yours in.  **This file is the core of automation in this project.**
+    The example deployment pipelines in there do a lot of work, and you should copy from them liberally to be sure that you are still following the DevSecOps best practices that they implement.

     If you are not using a framework that has an example app, you may have to write your own deployment pipeline from scratch.
-Also, delete the `*-example` directories.
   * We are trying to keep the secrets mostly managed by terraform so that they are relatively easy to rotate and are not kept by operators.
 These secrets and other config are passed into the applications via environment variables